= 45

 When the leeks are soft add the linguine to the boiling water.
 Stir frequently.

-Add the vinegar, wine, chicken stock, capers, pepper and shrimp to the skillet with the leeks.
+Add the vinegar, wine, chicken stock, capers, goat cheese, pepper and shrimp to the skillet with the leeks.
 Increase the heat to medium-high.
 Cook, stirring frequently, After the sauce is simmering and the shrimp begin to turn pink reduce the heat to medium and add the pumpkin seeds.

 When the linguine is done move it from the pasta water to the skillet with the leeks using tongs.
 Let most of the linguine drain (it is OK to have some of the pasta water in your sauce).